zhangbsn-gt/developer.gov.sg/collections/_guidelines/procurement/imda-accreditation.md

 ### Scope

-Accreditation@SGD covers government procurement for all ICM products from accredited companies.
+IMDA Accreditation covers government procurement for all ICM products from accredited companies.

 ### Target Audience and Adoption Criteria

-Accreditation@SGD is targeted at Singapore-based companies that develop and own innovative high-growth info communications products for the enterprise market.
+IMDA Accreditation is targeted at Singapore-based companies that develop and own innovative high-growth info communications products for the enterprise market.

 To participate in the programme, companies must fulfill the following criteria: